0 - ฿0.00

 • Eat nothing the night before your surgery.
 You may drink a sip of water with your medications, but avoid eating and drinking at least four hours before your surgery.

 • Stop taking certain medications and supplements.
 Tell your doctor about all the medications and supplements you take.
-Continue taking most medications as prescribed.
+Continue taking most medications as ordered.
 Your doctor may ask you to stop taking certain medications and supplements because they may increase your risk of bleeding.

 What you can expect